Troubleshooting Google Home and Google Wifi

 Keeping your Google Home and Google Wifi running smoothly doesn't have to be a headache.
 Regularly check for software updates, ensure your devices are placed in optimal spots, and keep an eye on your network settings.
 If issues pop up, a quick restart or factory reset often does the trick.
 Don't forget to consult the Google Home app for troubleshooting tips and updates.
 By staying proactive and addressing problems as they arise, you'll enjoy a seamless smart home experience.
 Happy connecting!

-What do I do if my Google Home keeps disconnecting from Wi-Fi?
+What should I do if my Google Home app keeps crashing?

 Was this page helpful?